MicrosoftDocs/mesh-docs/mesh/develop/build-your-basic-environment/environment-construction-tips.md

 - Only some Unity components, methods and properties are supported in Visual Scripting within Mesh environments.

-- If you're presented with the **Project Settinghs for Mesh** dialog which asks you toonfigure project settings, click the **Configure Settings** button.
+- If you're presented with the **Project Settinghs for Mesh** dialog which asks you to configure project settings, click the **Configure Settings** button.
 This ensures that your project is fully set up for Mesh.

     ![A screenshot of Project Settings for Mesh button which enables you to fully set up your project for Mesh.](../../media/build-your-basic-environment/004-project-settings-for-mesh-dialog.png)